yugr/gaplan/README.md

 * Add include directives.
 * Describe tracking info (actual efforts and durations, Jira tasks, etc.) in README.
 * Fast tracking in TJ.

-# Conceptual questions

-* is risk a goal or activity attribute?
-* allow attaching Jira tasks to goals (rather than activities)?
-* how to autogenerate names for activities?